sageknives/dogs-web-react-2/README.md

 ## `npm test`

 Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](#running-tests) for more information.

 ## `npm run build`

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](#deployment) for more information.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).